kibexd/workers-rights-watch-website/CONTRACT.md

 ### 5.1 Payment Terms

-- Development fee: 50% (KES 37,500) due upon signing, 50% (KES 37,500) due upon delivery
+- Development fee: 50% (KES 42,500) due upon signing, 50% (KES 42,500) due upon delivery
-- Maintenance fees are due on the 1st day of each quarter (January 1, April 1, July 1, October 1)
+- Maintenance fees are due on the 1st day of each month
 - Late payments incur a 5% late fee after 7 days
 - Payments are non-refundable once work has commenced
 - Emergency visits are billed separately at KES 5,000 per visit